Table of Contents

 Northern Ireland Consultation

-In Northern Ireland the policy for home education is under review.
-Consultation is not taking place at a national level but at the regional level, and it is the 5 Education and Library Boards who are currently putting forward the same draft policy.
-The consultation closed at the end of June 2014.
+In Northern Ireland the policy for home education was under review in 2014.
+Consultation took place at the regional level, and it was the 5 Education and Library Boards who put forward the same draft policy.

 Summary of 2014 Proposals